Hummingbirds Found in Indiana: (Pictures and Sounds)

 Species: C. thalassinus

-The Mexican Violetear (Violet-ear) or the Green-Violetear hummingbird are usually found in Mexico, Central America, and northern South America, making them a rare/accidental visitor to Indiana.
+The Mexican Violetear (Violet-ear) or the Green-Violetear hummingbird are usually found in Mexico, Central America, and northern South America, making them an extremely rare/accidental visitor to Indiana.

 Sightings map document the Mexican-Violetear hummingbirds to have one extremely rare Indiana sighting in Lafayette.